juristr/juristr.github.com/_posts/2013-03-22-intercepting-sql-queries-for-contextual-logging.md

             new StackExchange.Profiling.SqlFormatters.InlineFormatter();
         MiniProfilerEF.Initialize();

-and then to call `MiniProfiler.Start()` and `MiniProfiler.Stop()` in the begin and end request events respectively.
+This is important, **as otherwise you won't get the params printed in your SQL statement**.
+Then to call `MiniProfiler.Start()` and `MiniProfiler.Stop()` in the begin and end request events respectively.
 Note that such setup should already be included in the MVC3 NuGet package and just needs to be customized.

 ## Querying MiniProfiler's Logs